lschierer/HP_Stuff/packages/greenwood/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Magical Contracts.md

 **A magical contract can thus be an unilateral, bilateral _or_ multilateral exchange of goods, actions, _and/or_ persons.**

 For obvious reasons it is difficult, even with the cooperation of one or more of the nephilim, to perform any real testing in a controlled way on the bounds of contract magic.
-Any such testing would quickly cross the lines of what could be ethically considered perissible, as ample obervational data exists to demonstrate that these contracts can be subtle in their implications, brutal in their self-enforcement, and thus the risk to the test subjects would be very very real.
+Any such testing would quickly cross the lines of what could be ethically considered permissible, as ample observational data exists to demonstrate that these contracts can be subtle in their implications, brutal in their self-enforcement, and thus the risk to the test subjects would be very very real.
 This document then is largely the result of the Church's collected observations on the ways in which the nephilim have used this magic, the ways they have *attempted* to do so and failed, and what we know of the situations that distinguish each case.
-The theories advanced here are those that fit *all* known observational data, every effort has been made to exclude any theory for which there is *any* contracdictory evidence, no matter how small or unlikely.
+The theories advanced here are those that fit *all* known observational data, every effort has been made to exclude any theory for which there is *any* contradictory evidence, no matter how small or unlikely.
 This is done to give the highest level of assurance to what we *can* put forth, even though the end result is that we know very limited amounts.
 Far too frequently the theories advanced raise more questions than they answer.

-All magical contracts are originated by one or more of the nephilim, their decendant races, or some combination thereof.
-The individual or individuals creating the contract are called the "originating participatants."
+All magical contracts are originated by one or more of the nephilim, their descendant races, or some combination thereof.
+The individual or individuals creating the contract are called the "originating participants."
 All magical contracts are created to effect some end.
-This end must be considered a net good by at least one of the originating particants, or the magic of the contrat will fail.
+This end must be considered a net good by at least one of the originating participants, or the magic of the contract will fail.
 The end to be achieved must be possible, however it *may* require additional participants.
 If additional participants are required to achieve a proposed end, the additional participants are contractees.
 Originating participants cannot contract arbitrary persons as contractees, only those related to the originating participants in certain ways can be bound.
-All contractees must themselves also be of the nephilim or one of their decendant races.
+All contractees must themselves also be of the nephilim or one of their descendant races.
 Researchers speculate that these restrictions represent laws enforced by either direct Divine action or indirect action mediated via that angelic choir known as the Powers.

 ## Originating Participants and Contractees

-When the set of Originating Participants represents either a distinct set from the set of Contractees, a subset of Contractees, or when the full set of Participants can only be represented as the union of the Originating Particpants and the Contractees, there must exist one of a limited number of relationships between at least one Originating Participant and each Contractee.
+When the set of Originating Participants represents either a distinct set from the set of Contractees, a subset of Contractees, or when the full set of Participants can only be represented as the union of the Originating Participants and the Contractees, there must exist one of a limited number of relationships between at least one Originating Participant and each Contractee.

 That is, for each Contractee, an Originating Participant must be identifiable that meets the following conditions.

 - No full human may act either
-  - as Originating Participatant including both,
+  - as Originating Participant including both,
     - directly acting on his/her own behalf
     - acting via delegated authority (see below)
   - as Contractee
-- Any attempt by an Originating Participatant to effect an end *known to be* contrary to natural law will fail.
+- Any attempt by an Originating Participant to effect an end *known to be* contrary to natural law will fail.
   - This restriction does *not* apply retroactively.
 Situations have been observed where a Contractee has been bound by two or more contracts such that performing any one of them would, under the dictates of natural law, preclude the others.
 Careful consideration has in each such case demonstrated that each Contract was *possible* at the time of creation.
 The conflict arose only once one began execution.
   - The key phrasing in this restriction is "known to be."
-Several examples of immoral contracts have been identified where sufficient evidence exists that the Originating Participatants had a deficit of understanding, and did in fact believe the contract to intend a good end.
+Several examples of immoral contracts have been identified where sufficient evidence exists that the Originating Participants had a deficit of understanding, and did in fact believe the contract to intend a good end.
 Researchers speculate that this restriction has been left intentionally weak because of its interaction with free will.
 This may seem odd given that this magic is by its very nature *restricting* free will.
 We can only remind the reader that we have previously stated that these answers frequently raise more questions than they answer.
 - Contractees may be related to Originating Participates with a parent -> child relationship, such that the Contractee is the child of the Originating Participant.
-  - The inverse of the preceeding rule does not work, and any such attempt will fail.
+  - The inverse of the preceding rule does not work, and any such attempt will fail.
   - Contractees may not be related to Originating Participants with a sibling relationship.
-- Contractees may be decended from the Originating Participant to the N^th degree, that is there may be any number of generations of parent->child relationships between the Originating Participatant and the Contractee.
+- Contractees may be descended from the Originating Participant to the N^th degree, that is there may be any number of generations of parent->child relationships between the Originating Participant and the Contractee.
   - This is a super set of the first rule.
   - This allows only for strait lines.
-Uncles/Aunts cannot act as Originating Participatant for a nephew/niece of any degree.
+Uncles/Aunts cannot act as Originating Participant for a nephew/niece of any degree.
   - Many nephilim have adopted clan-line "houses."
-Despite this, the head of house/clan can act as Originating Participatant only as *biologically* related, not based on this legal/social authority over the extended family.
+Despite this, the head of house/clan can act as Originating Participant only as *biologically* related, not based on this legal/social authority over the extended family.
 However, these contracts *may* work under the next rule.
-- Authorized Originating Participatants under the first two rules *may* delegate their authority so long as all of the following are true:
+- Authorised Originating Participants under the first two rules *may* delegate their authority so long as all of the following are true:
-  - the delegation relationship is recongized by
+  - the delegation relationship is recognised by
     - the nephil delegating the authority
-    - the nephil recieving the authority
+    - the nephil receiving the authority
     - the nephil who will be the Contractee
   - delegated authority is limited/scoped
-    - the Delegated Originating Participatant is *in fact* acting within the scoped limits
+    - the Delegated Originating Participant is *in fact* acting within the scoped limits
-    - the Delegated Originating Participatant *believes* him/herself to be acting within the scoped limits
+    - the Delegated Originating Participant *believes* him/herself to be acting within the scoped limits
-    - the *Contractee* believes the Delegated Originating Participatant to be acting within the scoped limits.
+    - the *Contractee* believes the Delegated Originating Participant to be acting within the scoped limits.
-  - certain delegations are implicet:
+  - certain delegations are implicit:
-    - these implicet delegations are scoped by natural law *and* societal law - **whichever is *more* restrictive on the Delegated Originating Participatant**
+    - these implicit delegations are scoped by natural law *and* societal law - **whichever is *more* restrictive on the Delegated Originating Participant**
     - parents to teachers
     - parents to governments

-Delegated Originating Participatant may be the most interesting of these.
+Delegated Originating Participant may be the most interesting of these.
 Many examples exist of these contracts behaving unexpectedly.

-- A contract failed when for a good end, by a recognized teacher for a student.
-The student recognized the teacher as his teacher, however the law of the land restricted teachers such that they could act with delegated authority only during defined hours, and the contract was made outside those hours.
+- A contract failed when for a good end, by a recognised teacher for a student.
+The student recognised the teacher as his teacher, however the law of the land restricted teachers such that they could act with delegated authority only during defined hours, and the contract was made outside those hours.
-- A contract failed when for a good end, made by a government authority, for a person within the the borders of that country, however, the nephil proposed as contractee did not recognize the government as his own.
-The proposed contractee was a so called "muggle-born" and did not recognize the "magical government" as legitimate.
+- A contract failed when for a good end, made by a government authority, for a person within the the borders of that country, however, the nephil proposed as contractee did not recognise the government as his own.
+The proposed contractee was a so called "muggle-born" and did not recognise the "magical government" as legitimate.
-- The following *worked*: A contract for an objectively *bad* end, *thought* to be good by the government official acting as Delegated Originating Participatant, for a Contractee who recognized her authority as a governemnt official.
+- The following *worked*: A contract for an objectively *bad* end, *thought* to be good by the government official acting as Delegated Originating Participant, for a Contractee who recognised her authority as a government official.
 The contract was within the scope of her authority as a government official.

-Needless to say, these are only a miniscule subset of the numerous datapoints examined that, overtime, has lead to the above formulation of the delegated authority rule.
+Needless to say, these are only a minuscule subset of the numerous data points examined that, overtime, has lead to the above formulation of the delegated authority rule.

 ## Other Restrictions